DetectiveBrie/inspiretools/README.md

 The script `blgtobib` will fetch only `bibtex` entries which are not already in the `.bib` file associated with your project.
 It uses the `bibtex` log file associated with the LaTeX project.
+This function now identifies the first .bib file referenced in the .blg file.
+Using the --addtobib flag, you can instruct the script to append the entries to that bibliography.
+Otherwise, it will print the result.
  For example,
 ```
+blgtobib paper.blg --addtobib
 blgtobib paper.blg >> bibliography.bib
 ```
-will append new entries to `bibliography.bib`.
+will be equivalent if paper.tex references the file bibliography.bib first.